 - Recognition memory is almost always better than recall.
 Recognition involves determining whether you’ve seen something before.
 With recall, you have to generate the remembered information.

 - Memories are more than a simple construction of recalled information.
-Rather, what we recall is influenced by attitudes, beliefs and previous experiences.
-So memories are reconstructed events.
+Rather, attitudes, beliefs and previous experiences influence what we recall.
+Memories are reconstructed events.

 Strategies to Enhance Encoding and Retrieval

-- The transfer of information into long-term memory is facilitated by elaboration or elaborative rehearsal.
+- Use elaboration strategies to facilitate the transfer of information into long-term memory.
 Some elaboration strategies include: thinking of related ideas or examples of the content, mentally tying the information together or creating a mental image of the information.
 Course designers and instructors can encourage this behavior.

-- Making purposeful connections and associations with prior knowledge improves transfer to long-term memory.
-Many designers and instructors use this strategy and it is one of Gagne’s Nine Events of Instruction.
+- Make purposeful connections and associations with prior knowledge to improve transfer to long-term memory.

-- Organizing information, such as categorizing it into subsets, can facilitate retrieval.
+- Organize information by categorizing it into subsets to facilitate storage and retrieval.
 Many people do this spontaneously and instructional designers spend a great deal of effort at organizing information into meaningful chunks.

-- Retention is improved through distributed practice across multiple study sessions rather than concentrating the same amount of practice into one session.
-This allows information to be consolidated into memory over time.
+- Provide distributed practice across multiple study sessions rather than concentrating the same amount of practice into one session.
+This allows information to be consolidated into memory over time, improving retention.

-- People can recall facts better when the facts are associated with a personal experience.
+- Help learners associate facts with a personal experience to improve recall.
 Pairing semantic memories with episodic memories facilitates learning.